-2. In a medium-sized bowl, place the almond slivers, coconut flakes, sunflower seeds and pecans.
+- In a medium-sized bowl, toss together the almond slivers, coconut flakes, sunflower seeds, and pecans.

-3. In a separate small bowl, mix together the maple syrup, vanilla, cinnamon and salt.
+- In a separate small bowl, whisk together the maple syrup, vanilla, cinnamon and salt.

-5. Allow the granola to cool.
-Once cooled, break it into pieces and add chocolate chips and/or dried fruit if desired.
+- Allow the granola to cool.
+Once cooled, break it into pieces and store in an air-tight container.